SDU-eScience/UCloud-Courses/README.md

 - Outline of the financial model.
 - Teacher agreement.

-Below, the term *Course* refers to the university-approved course while *UCloud course* refers to the course deployment on UCloud.
+Below, the term *Course* refers to the university-approved course while *digital* (UCloud course) refers to the course deployment on UCloud.

 ## Requirements